 Leaders listen to and show empathy for the concerns and challenges experienced by their teams – leaders show through actions that wellbeing is important to them.

 Leaders keep their teams informed about what is going on and ensure that they are well-prepared for the job they need to do.

 Leaders express their optimism for finding solutions, resolving challenges and moving into the future and bring their teams into decision-making and planning.

 Staying mentally well takes effort and commitment, just like the focus required to stay physically fit.

 Mental wellness is affected by our skill at managing our emotions and recognising the changes that take place in our mood and response; this is called emotional intelligence.
 Emotionally intelligent leaders need the ability to be self-reliant in developing ideas and making significant decisions.
-They need to recognise that they complete, able and have the power and responsibility to choose between options and make decisions.
+They need to recognise that they have the power and responsibility to choose between options and make decisions.
 Recognising and nurturing our skill in self-reliance is a foundation stone in staying mentally well and nurturing our wellbeing.

 As we all move into a new phase of discovering a “new normal” at work and in our lives, we will need to think and act creatively, find innovative solutions, be resourceful and fully adopt many changes already made.
 Leaders and their teams can only engage with those challenges and opportunities if their Mental Wellness and Wellbeing is at its very best – staying business fit.
 It is the key step in making progress.

 For further advice and information on the support options available for teams, individuals and leaders email us to discuss how you can further develop your plan to support Mental Wellness and Wellbeing in your business.